bennyxguo/hexo-theme-obsidian/README.md

   Because Obsidian theme use manual highlight.js
   To maintain the code block css display properly please change your default highlight setting as off!!

+Hexo configuration file `_config.yml` located at the ROOT path of your blog.

+> ⚠️ Please note do not make these changes in the theme's config file, changing configs in the theme config file `_config.yml` will not work properly.

 ```yaml
 ...